ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 CATS solutions must support preventing on-path nodes in the underlay infrastructure to fingerprint and track clients (e.g., determining which client accesses which service).
 More generally, personal data must not be exposed to external parties by CATS beyond what is carried in the packet that was originally issued by the client.

-In some cases, the service will need to know about applications, clients, and even user identity.
+In some cases, the CATS solution may need to know about applications, clients, and even user identity.
 This information is sensitive and should be encrypted.
 To prevent the information leaking between CATS components, the C-PS computed path information should be encrypted in distribution.
 The specific encryption method may be applied at the network layer, transport layer, or at the application/protocol level depending on the implementation, so this is out of the scope of this document.

 For more discussion about privacy, refer to {{?RFC6462}} and {{?RFC6973}}.